Nano- and Optomechanics

 Learning and Teaching Methods

-This Module consists of a lecture and exercise classes.
+This Module consists of a lecture and integrated exercises.
 During the lectures, the teaching and learning content is presented and explained in a didactical, structured, and comprehensive form.
 This includes basic background knowledge and an overview of current topics from the very broad research field.
 The former consists of theoretical tools, as well as an analysis of common experimental methods.
 Universal concepts are emphasized between different topics.
 Crucial facts are conveyed by involving the students in scientific discussions to develop their intellectual power and to stimulate their analytic thinking on physics problems.

-In the exercise class, the concepts learned in the lectures are practiced and deepened.
+In the exercises, which will be integrated in the lectures, the concepts learned in the lectures are practiced and deepened.
 Problems will either be solved individually under supervision, in small groups, or plenary with input from all participants.
 The results are discussed during the exercise class.
 Additional problems for self study are available and in one of the classes, we will learn to use a finite-element program to simulate the mechanics of nanomechanical devices.

 Although recordings of previous editions of the lectures will be made available, regular attendance of the lectures and exercise classes is highly recommended.